LGN520/farreach-public/ycsb-implementation.md

 						* Add fromBytes() to parse 16B keybytes for Twitter traces
 						* Re-run keydump to generate hot keys, dynamic rules, and pre-generated workloads
 						* NOTE: check affected modules -> ycsb::PregeneratedWorkload, ycsb::DynamicRulemap, common/workloadparser
-			* TODO: Take a look at TPC-C benchmark especially for the following concerns
-				- (1) Whether TPC-C benchmark has a version based on Java
-				- (2) Whether TPC-C benchmark can provide/generate skewed workloads
-				- (3) Whether TPC-C benchmark is open-source such that we can integrate our inswitchcache-lib into TPC-C
-				- (4) One alternative way is to dump TPC-C skewed workload and use YCSB to replay it, yet may be tricky

 - 11.4
 	+ Siyuan